johnazariah/edumind-ai/.github/story/p1-018-aspire-deployment-parity-local-remote/tasks.md

 ## Current Focus

-**Next Task:** Task 1 - Update AppHost to Use Aspire Resource APIs
+**Next Task:** Task 6 - Update Bicep Templates for Aspire Azure Deployment (6 hours)

 **Blockers:** None

 **Questions:**

-- Should we keep Ollama for local dev or switch to Azure OpenAI everywhere?
+- Should we keep Ollama for local dev or switch to Azure OpenAI everywhere? → Keeping Ollama local per spec
-- PgAdmin for local development - include or skip?
+- PgAdmin for local development - include or skip? → Skipping for now, can add later